SEA MONKEY LEGAL BATTLE

 From a legal standpoint, the Sea Monkey legal battle is no laughing matter: an ongoing conflict between Yolanda Signorelli von Braunhut, widow of Sea Monkeys “inventor” Harold Nathan Braunhut, and Big Time Toys.
 Yes, that’s the company’s name – at least it’s not “Acme.”

 Sea Monkey Legal Battle

-The backstory, however, is something that Federico Fellini might have created in one of his more eccentric moments.
+However, the backstory is something that Federico Fellini might have created in one of his more bizarre moments.

 Here are some of the highlights: